More flooding ‘likely’ this week as Storm Bert clean-up continues

 It comes as communities in England and Wales were starting a “massive clean-up” following the widespread flooding.

-Residents in some affected areas have said they do not believe the chaos will by cleared by Christmas.
+Residents in some affected areas have said they do not believe the chaos will be cleared by Christmas.

 Mr Reed told the Commons on Monday evening that an estimated 107 properties have flooded across England.